 This post is only for Linux enthusiasts.
 If you are not, save your time.

 I have suffered from distrohopping.
 Now that I have settled for the last two years, here are some tips to save your time- 1.
 All distros run the same operating system at their core, Linux.
 They are more similar than different.
 Hence, the marginal cost (time) of looking for a better distro is much more than the marginal benefit of it.
 2. Say no to distributions made for specific purposes like Kali, CentOS, and OpenSuse.
 OpenSuse is great, but it is made for enterprise use.
 An everyday user won't ever need most of its features.
-To maintain it will be a waste of time.
+To maintain it would be a waste of time.
 The same goes for the RedHat family.
 3. Instead of trimming Suse, you better pick a distro made for everyday people, such as AntiX and SolusOS.
 Read their descriptions and target users on Distrowatch.

 9. Prefer rolling distros.
 Reinstallation is boring and it takes a long time to set everything as you want.
 When you apply the filters presented above, the complicated world of Linux may yield a few distributions that you can try on a virtual machine.
 Finally, work hard; be open to learning; don't waste time on fancy GUIs.
 Use your computer to maximize your life.
 Don't let it waste your time.
 You have very limited of it.